netpanzer/netpanzer/BUILD.md

 ## Installing

-Common options to use before installing netpanzer , use `meson configure '-Dprefix=/usr' where destdir could be similar to the following:
+Common options to use before installing netpanzer:

     -Dprefix=/usr